How to Read a Food Label Correctly

 Food packaging can be confusing, and it’s sometimes hard to decipher the information on the front of the package with what’s on the back of the package, especially when you are trying to cut calories, fat, and carbohydrates from your diet.

-Why You Should Read a Food Label on the HCG Diet
+Why You Should Read a Food Label on and off of the HCG Diet

 Do you even read the labels on the food you buy?
 If you don’t, it is time to educate yourself and start reading the labels for yourself and your family.
 A food label is similar to a recipe, it tells you what is in the food you eat.
 In order to plan a healthy diet, you must know how to read a food label.